Bernie Sanders on Financial Regulation

 An FTT, also known as a Tobin Tax or Robin Hood Tax, is a small tax applied each time a financial security (e.g., a stock, bond, or similar financial instrument) is traded.

-The 2008 financial crisis has been both a lesson in the dangers of excessively risky financial behavior and a tremendous expense for the American taxpayers.
-Many studies show (as cited in this report) that implementing an FTT would both dissuade high-risk and high-frequency trading and generate revenue — to rebuild our infrastructure, improve our social safety net, and make higher education more affordable.
-Here is an illustration of how FFTs could be applied on a global scale:
+The 2008 financial crisis has been both a lesson in the dangers of excessively risky financial behavior and a tremendous expense for American taxpayers.
+Many studies show (as cited in this report) that implementing an FTT would both dissuade high-risk and high-frequency trading and generate revenue.

 But wouldn’t this discourage investment?